 termux-nethunter

-Install Kali NetHunter in Termux
+Install Kali NetHunter Rootless on Android.

 View on GitHub